yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 : An Authorization Server which may be a *Secondary Broker* or a *User-Interacting Authorization Server*.

 "Secondary Broker":
-:A Broker redirecting the flow, which does not perform user authentication and authorization.
+: A Broker redirecting the flow, which does not perform user authentication and authorization.

 "User-Interacting Authorization Server":
 : The Authorization Server which interacts with end-user to perform authentication and authorization.
 May or may not offer App2App via a native app claiming it's urls as deep links.